-Stablecoins Are Reshaping Payments — and Killing Fees
+Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 We've been paying a 3% convenience fee on commerce for 75 years and calling it normal.
 Stablecoins provide one of the largest margin-recapture opportunities in the global economy.

-Stablecoins Are Reshaping Payments — and Killing Fees
+Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 Every time you buy a $2 cup of coffee, about $0.30 vanishes into a chain of intermediaries — payment gateways, processors, card networks, issuing banks, acquiring banks — before $1.70 reaches the person who actually made it.
 That toll has been an unavoidable cost of modern commerce since the 1950s, when the first charge cards introduced a system of trust-through-middlemen that has survived every technological wave since: plastic, magnetic stripes, chips, NFC, mobile wallets.
 The interfaces changed.
 The economics didn't.

-In 2023, U.S. merchants paid approximately $224 billion in credit and debit card swipe fees.
-Amazon alone likely spends between $6–10 billion annually on interchange — money that doesn't improve the product, speed up delivery, or reduce prices.
-It simply evaporates into the plumbing.
+In 2025, U.S. merchants paid a record-breaking $187.2 billion (Source: MPC) in credit and debit card swipe fees, a 70% increase since the pandemic.
+For a retail giant like Amazon, this "circulatory tax" has likely scaled to between $7–11 billion annually.
+This is capital that doesn't improve the product, speed up delivery, or reduce prices; it simply evaporates into the financial plumbing of the global economy.

 A stablecoin transaction on a modern blockchain accomplishes the same movement of value for under $0.01 and settles instantly.
 Not "authorized instantly, settled in two business days."
 Actually settled.
 That gap — from 2–3% down to fractions of a cent — represents one of the largest margin-recapture opportunities in the global economy.

-And unlike previous fintech revolutions that merely reskinned the same rails, this one replaces them.
+And unlike previous fintech revolutions that merely reskinned the same rails, this overhauls the very idea of money.

 The Scale of What's at Stake

 The global payments industry is staggering in scope.
-In 2023, it handled 3.4 trillion transactions representing $1.8 quadrillion in value and generating $2.4 trillion in revenue (Source: McKinsey: The 2024 Global Payments Report).
-The United States alone processed $5.6 trillion in credit card payments and $4.4 trillion via debit.
+In 2025, it handled approximately 3.6 trillion transactions, representing $2.0 quadrillion in value and generating $2.5 trillion in revenue (Source: McKinsey: The 2025 Global Payments Report).
+The United States alone processed $6.5 trillion in credit card payments and $4.4 trillion via debit.
 These are not small numbers being skimmed.
 This is the circulatory system of the global economy, and every transaction carries a tax.

-International payments are even worse.
+Other forms of payments are subject to arbitrarily high transaction fees as well.
 Sending money through traditional networks like SWIFT means contending with flat outbound fees of $25–50, hidden FX markups of 2–3% above mid-market rates, additional deductions from intermediary correspondent banks, and settlement times measured in days.
 Senders routinely face uncertain final delivery amounts, cash flow delays, and the administrative purgatory of tracing lost funds across borders.

 These frictions are not bugs.
 They are features of a system designed around institutional trust and intermediation.
 Every hop in the chain exists because the previous architecture required a trusted party to verify, reconcile, and guarantee the transfer.